-If you're a music fan, it probably seems like there are literally hundreds of music labels out there scattered across the world.
-New record companies are created every day to cater to niche audiences and music styles, right?
-Yes, but...
+If you're a music fan, it probably seems like there are literally thousands of music labels out there, scattered across the world.
+New record companies are created every day to cater to niche audiences and music styles.

-There used to be four major labels—EMI was once one of them—but Universal Music purchased EMI in 2012.
-So where once there were the Big Four, now there's just the Big Three.
+However, just three major record labels rule the global roost.
+EMI was once one of the big boys—but Universal Music purchased EMI in 2012.
+So, where once there were the Big Four, now there's just the Big Three.

 The Big Three

 - Warner Music Group

 These labels can make up almost 80% of the music market or even more—depending on the year—although it was estimated to be about two-thirds in 2016.

 Artists who are signed to one of these major record labels are either signed to the central label or signed to a subsidiary of that label.
 A band might be signed to Sony, or it might be signed to Columbia Records, which is a Sony subsidiary.
 These subsidiary labels have their own staff, they sign their own artists, and they make most of their own financial decisions, but in the end, they must answer to their parent company.
 The "main" company sets its overall budget and makes decisions regarding things like reducing staff.

 Poor performance can close the subsidiary.
 Its artists would then be distributed among the other subsidiaries under the major label.
 In this respect, the hierarchical structure of a major label can be quite complex, and it can differ a bit from label to label.

 These Big Three record companies also occasionally offer distribution to indie labels.
 Under these deals, the major label offers the indie's releases to stores along with their own releases, but they do not have a say in what albums the indie releases or how the indie manages its label.